Toddler development: 24–36 months

 Whichever hand your toddler prefers, they'll often use their dominant side to scribble, kick a ball and feed themselves.
 They may even be able to use their preferred hand to brush their teeth – with a little help.

 Sometime between 2 and 3 years old, you may notice signs that your toddler is developing the skills and bladder control needed to use the potty.
-If they can tell you when they’ve got
+If they can tell you when they’ve got a wet or dirty nappy and start showing interest in the toilet, you may want to give it a try.

 A healthy diet for your toddler’s ongoing development